decoderr24/NeuroScout/README.md

 - Software Engineers and Frontend Developers
 - AI Engineers and Data Scientists
 - Academic Researchers and University Students
-- Startups and Product Teams seeking a professional prototyping foundation

 ---